yesanton/Process-Sequence-Prediction-with-A-priori-knowledge/README.md

 Supplementary:
 S1.
 The properties_of_logs.py can be run in order to collect general information about the log (that are numbe rof cycles, alphabet size e.c.)
-S2. graph_results.py used to generate graphs on results
+S2. graph_results.py used to generate graphs on results S3.
+LTL formulas can be discovered using 'Declare miner' plugin in ProM.

 ## Contributors